cabforum/smime/SBR.md

 ### 4.9.6 Revocation checking requirement for relying parties
 No stipulation.

-**Note**: Following certificate issuance, a certificate may be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
+**Note**: Following certificate issuance, a certificate MAY be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
 Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.

 ### 4.9.7 CRL issuance frequency
 For the status of Subscriber Certificates: if the CA publishes a CRL, then the CA SHALL update and reissue CRLs at least once every seven days, and the value of the `nextUpdate` field MUST NOT be more than ten days beyond the value of the `thisUpdate` field.